 Utilize the ship's new Photo Studio as a hub for the multifaceted enrichment program.
 With both private and group lessons, guests can learn to master the art of digital photography through the Academy, which provides an array of specialty workshops for both beginners and pros.

 Kayaking will be offered complimentary and will run on a lottery system.
 Guests cannot pre-book the kayak tours.
 Participation requires good physical condition and right of participation is reserved.
 The kayak guides will make the final determination if a guest is fit to participate.
 Kayaking will be weather dependent.
 Minimum age 16.
 Guests should know how to use a rudder on a kayak.

-Shipboard accommodations; Wi-Fi onboard ship (1x device per guest for Vista-Deluxe Veranda; 2x devices per guest for Medallion-Owner's suites); kayaking; parka; backpack; one voyage highlights DVD per cabin; most meals onboard ship; butler service onboard ship; most beverages onboard ship; gratuities onboard ship (except spa).
+Shipboard accommodations; Wi-Fi onboard ship (1x device per guest for Vista-Deluxe Veranda; 2x devices per guest for Medallion-Owner's suites); kayaking (lottery system); parka; backpack; one voyage highlights USB per cabin; most meals onboard ship; butler service onboard ship; most beverages onboard ship; gratuities onboard ship (except spa).
 Royal, Grand, and Owner’s Suites also include: receive laundry service throughout the voyage, 1x dinner for two in La Dame, and two hours of worldwide phone use from your suite.
 Subject to change without notice.